 8 – Create a solution for your mail.

-Create a workable solution for processing your mail, rather than tossing it on the counter to work “one day”.
+Create a workable solution for processing your mail, rather than tossing it on the counter to work on “one day”.

 Need ideas, check out how I organize my mail without a big DIY project.